PepijnLu/MeleeBadHabitQuitter/README.md

 3. Run the MeleeBadHabitQuitter/Build/MeleeBadHabitQuitter.exe

-If it doesn't work or suddenly stops working, try restarting moverlay
+If it doesn't work or suddenly stops working, try restarting moverlay and MeleeBadHabitQuitter (or shoot me a dm on discord: clubpengin)